Blotch3D/Blotch3D/readme.md

 To get started with development:

 1. Clone the Blotch3D repository.
-If you download it, instead, there is a GitHub/zip issue where some zip programs (like Windows 10 extractor at the time of this writing) fail to properly extract some files, like the main help file.
+If you download it, instead, there is an issue where some zip programs (like Windows 10 extractor at the time of this writing) fail to properly extract some files, like the main help file.
+7-zip does seem to correctly extract it, though.

 2. Open the Visual Studio solution file "Blotch3D.sln" and build and run the example projects.